 As society looks to curb consumption and slow the effects of climate change, many architects are giving greater consideration to building rehabilitation.
 Although building rehab can be an involved process, the goal is to try to conserve and maintain as many of the building’s historic features as possible while making it compliant with contemporary building codes.

 While each building rehab will require varying levels of attention and resource consumption, nearly all will need to have old doors and windows retrofitted.

-Fortunately, there are some innovative historic window solutions that can help a building maintain its classic ambiance while providing protection from 100+ MPH projectiles.
+Fortunately, some innovative historic window solutions can help a building maintain its classic ambience while protecting it from 100+ MPH projectiles.
 And even for new construction projects, the rising incidence of severe weather events across the country makes it worthwhile to consider the benefits of storm windows.

 Therefore, it is a good idea to add acoustic ceiling clouds.
-Acoustic insulation clouds will not only baffle unwanted noise transfer in areas such as libraries or hotel lobbies but they can be designed in a number of attractive ways that traditional drop-ceiling insulation tiles cannot match.
+Acoustic insulation clouds will not only baffle unwanted noise transfer in areas such as libraries or hotel lobbies but they can be designed in many attractive ways that traditional drop-ceiling insulation tiles cannot match.

 Innovative building materials can help architects bring their designs to life in the face of myriad challenges, such as construction worker shortages and increased energy efficiency demands.